-In her current body of work, The Hexapodarium, Wight takes fly wings she collected from succumbed flies, and magnifies them many fold, then composes exquisite botanical gardens that are breathtakingly complex.
+Gail Wight’s wit and humor usually suspend our disbelief with her elegant reformulations.
+The Spider and the Fly, Wight takes fly wings she collected from succumbed flies, and magnifies them many fold.
+She then composes exquisite botanical gardens that are breathtakingly complex.
 “Working primarily in sculpture, video, interactive media and print, I attempt to construct biological allegories that tease out the impacts of life sciences on the living: human, animal, and other.
-The interplay between art and biology, theories of evolution, cognition and the animal state-of-being are themes that have, over the last two decades, become central to my art.
+The interplay between art and biology, theories of evolution, cognition and the animal state-of-being are themes that have, over the last two decades, become central to my art.”

 Wight’s continued interest in deep time manifested in earlier exhibitions where she created complex photographic mandalas from tiny rodent fossil remains, Ground Plane, 2012.
 With The Spider and the Fly, Wight expanded upon the fossil record creating future relics where flies became flowers.
 “The fossil record for insects dates back approximately 400 million years.
 Often, when I find an expired fly on my studio windowsill, Iʼm comforted by the knowledge that these small creatures will most likely be glancing their way around spider webs long after the human-centric environment outside my window has disappeared.
 Thereʼs a lovely concept in biology called “convergence”, which attempts to explain the emergence of similar characteristics among vastly different plants and animals.
 In The Spider and the Fly, I toy with the visual manifestations of convergence, and hint at potential psychological similarities.”